colejd/colejd.github.io/_posts/2018-04-13-spurious-spatial-correlations.md

 cover-photo-alt: A picture of Maine with spatial data overlaid
 ---

-At the end of my Intro to GIS course in grad school, I ran into a problem.
-The professor assigned us a term project where we were to choose a spatial data set and perform some kind of analysis upon it.
-Unfortunately for me, this assumed we were all in fields that were already working with spatial data; economists, sociologists, marine biologists, and so on.
-As a humble code monkey, I had no topical data to work with.

-I was soon made aware of Tyler Vigen's [Spurious Correlations](http://www.tylervigen.com), a website that draws correlations between (hopefully) unrelated data sets, such as the divorce rate in Maine and margarine sales per capita over time.
-There is a wealth of freely available spatial data made available by government agencies and ESRI, so I thought it would be funny to try out similar techniques with these data sets.
+In grad school, I took a course called Spatial Analysis.
+In it, I learned how to analyze geospatial data and look for trends.
+For our term project, we were each to take a spatial dataset relevant to our fields and apply our skills.
+I recalled Tyler Vigen's [Spurious Correlations](http://www.tylervigen.com), a website that draws correlations between (hopefully) unrelated data sets such as the divorce rate in Maine and margarine sales per capita.
+There is a wealth of freely available spatial data made available by government agencies and ESRI, so I thought it would be funny to try out similar techniques with these data sets for the state of Maine.

 These are my results.